-What Is Dragon Fruit How to Eat?
+What Is Dragon Fruit and How to Eat?

 Dragon fruit is a tropical cactus fruit with bright skin, soft flesh, and tiny edible seeds.
 It is usually eaten fresh after cutting it open, scooping the flesh, or slicing it into cubes.
 Many people add it to fruit bowls, smoothies, or chilled snacks because of its mild sweetness and soft bite.